 Abdul Rehmaan Qayyum

 Abdul Rehmaan Qayyum (class of 2021) is a sophomore at GU-Q majoring in International Economics.
-He is from Pakistan and is working as a Research Assistant with CIRS Associate Director Zahra Babar on projects focusing on migration patterns within the Gulf states.
+He is from Pakistan and is working as a Research Fellow with CIRS Associate Director Zahra Babar on projects focusing on migration patterns within the Gulf states.
 He is personally interested in researching the workforce conditions within Qatar, as well as the mechanism of the international stock market.

 Asma Al-Adawi (2008-2009)